The Qudit ZH Calculus for Arbitrary Finite Fields: Universality and Application: The ZH Calculus for Arbitrary Finite Fields

+Note that this field-trace map is a classical map (it maps the computational basis to the computational basis), and therefore is self-conjugate.
+But it is not injective, and therefore we introduce the diagrammatic asymmetry to denote its directionality.

-A major difference between the finite field ZH and the prime-dimensional ZH is that the additive structure on the computational basis is non-cyclic; and therefore one \textit{cannot} obtain all computational basis states by simply starting from $|0\rangle$ and applying Pauli-X gates to it.
-It takes some work to retrieve all the computational basis states in the finite field ZH:
+A major difference between the Galois-Qudit ZH and the prime-dimensional ZH is that the additive structure on the computational basis is non-cyclic; and therefore one \textit{cannot} obtain all computational basis states by simply starting from $|0\rangle$ and applying the Pauli X gate to it.
+Instead we construct them as follows: